KengChiChang/cse-284-prs-comparison/README.md

 ## Directory for Data Storage and Computation
 We are analyzing real genome data from [1000 Genomes Project](https://www.internationalgenome.org) Phase Three call set on GRCh37.
 Since the size of the data is huge, for the ease of data storage and collaborating, we store our data on Google Drive and use Google Colab for compute (by reading/copying files directly from Google Drive).

+- Notes: We have updated the related notebooks and the data of calculation results on GitHub.
+However, due to the large size of other raw data, we have only placed it on Google Drive.

 [Here](https://drive.google.com/drive/folders/1vONriV2u1j2BinWGxUhBwLnFN94u3Mig?usp=drive_link) is the link to our Google Drive project folder.
-The files are organized as follows:
+Part of the files are organized as follows:

-==// TO BE UPDATED==
 ```
 /CSE-284-Final-Project/
 ├── data